-- 20.1 The School shall compile an annual report of all out-of-school suspensions and expulsions and submit it to the Board.
-For each suspension or expulsion, the report shall indicate the student's race, gender, disability status, and age/grade, as well as the reason for the discipline, the length of the discipline, and a statement as to whether the student was referred to the Board. - 20.2 A summary of this policy and the Student Conduct and Discipline Plan shall be posted in the School, and the policy and plan will be posted on the School's website.
-The policy or a summary of the policy and the plan or summary of the plan shall also be published in student registration materials, student and employee handbooks, and other appropriate school publications as directed by the Board. - 20.3 This policy and the plan shall be reviewed as necessary with appropriate revisions recommended to the Board.
+20.1 The School shall compile an annual report of all out-of-school suspensions and expulsions and submit it to the Board.
+For each suspension or expulsion, the report shall indicate the student's race, gender, disability status, and age/grade, as well as the reason for the discipline, the length of the discipline, and a statement as to whether the student was referred to the Board.

+20.2 A summary of the policy, these procedures, and the Student Conduct and Discipline Plan shall be posted in the School, and the policy, procedures, and plan will be posted on the School's website.
+The policy and procedures or a summary of the policy and procedures and the plan or summary of the plan shall also be published in student registration materials, student and employee handbooks, and other appropriate school publications as directed by the Board.

+20.3 The policy, procedures, and the plan shall be reviewed as necessary with appropriate revisions recommended to the Board.